-B. Conversion from One Number System to Dotriacontal Number System
+- A. Conversion from One Number System to Dotriacontal Number System - 1) Conversion from Binary number to Dotriacontal number system

 To change a binary to dotriacontal, settle the bits in a class of five bits and locate the dotriacontal number equivalent of each class.
 However, put 0's to the left-hand side of the bits, when the bits cannot be partitioned exactly into a class of five bits.